luca-botti/bit_server_config/README.md

     3. click on ***>>*** on the upper-left corner if the menù is not extended
     4. go to ***settings -> teleporter -> restore***
     5. load the backup file

+10. then for activate the automatic backup we need to configure the gdrive cli application already installed using the account credentials that can be found in `secrets`, just run (*file_name* is the exported account token from gdrive)

+    ```bash
+    gdrive account import /bit_server/other_files/secrets/others/<file-name>.tar
+    ```